A Dog, a Man, and the End of the World: Review of the Illuminated

 A Fallen World

-And yet, in between the terror, Semenyuk gives us these small moments of beauty: a cozy cabin, respite with raspberries, and the sound of an old record in a forgotten music shop, rare moments of rest.
+And yet, in between the terror, Semenyuk gives us these small moments of beauty: a cozy cabin, respite with raspberries, and the sound of an old record in a forgotten music shop, spacious moments of rest.
 Those contrasts made the horror hit harder which also made the hope feel brighter.

 More Than Survival